bdavis2/tst-scala-takehome/README.md

 # Required
 Scala version 3.4.2

-Make
+sbt version 1.10.0

+# Running:
+1. clone or download this project into a local directory
+2. run `sbt shell` in the project directory
+3. type `~run`

-# Running
+# Testing:
-Clone this repo to a local directory and run `make run`.
-You can also compile it manually by running `scalac ./src/main1/scala/*`

-TODO: add tests & make test macro
+1. clone or download this project into a local directory
+2. run `sbt shell` in the project directory
+3. type `~test`